 From its first publication in 1960, the AGS Quarterly has served the Society membership as an award-winning medium for publication.
-It is published each March, June, September, and December.
+It is published once per quarter in the Spring, Summer, Fall and Winter

 Individual, family, lifetime and institutional members will receive the AGS Quarterly.

 Contributions to the AGS Quarterly

 Being a member-supported periodical, the Quarterly relies heavily on submissions from the Society membership.
 Published materials and articles typically fall within the following types:

 Travis County Records and Transcriptions

 This includes record transcriptions, cemetery surveys, obituaries, interesting newspaper articles and similar items.
 Care should be taken to preserve original spelling.
 Include a description of the records, including location, condition and additional information.

 Original Research or Case Studies